ChronoSheets/ChronoSheets-CSharp-Client/docs/ReportsApi.md

 <a name="reportsgetorgtripbyid"></a>
 # **ReportsGetOrgTripById**
-> CsApiApiResponseTrip ReportsGetOrgTripById (int? tripId, string xChronosheetsAuth)
+> CSApiResponseTrip ReportsGetOrgTripById (int? tripId, string xChronosheetsAuth)

 Get trip by Id, for reporting purposes